Mostafa-HEH/alx-higher_level_programming/0x08-python-more_classes/README.md

 Task 2: Add public instance area and perimeter.
-Task 3: print() and str() should print the rectangle with the character # Task 4: repr() should return a string representation of the rectangle to be able to recreate a new instance by using eval()
+Task 3: print() and str() should print the rectangle with the character # Task 4: repr() should return a string representation of the rectangle to be able to recreate a new instance by using eval() Task 5: Print the message Bye rectangle... when an instance of Rectangle is deleted